mautic/developer-documentation-new/docs/components/points.rst

 .. vale off

-Registering a Custom Point Triggers
+Registering a Custom Point Trigger
 ===================================

 .. vale on